vszabo2/3d-tic-tac-toe/DEVELOPMENT.md

 this function.
 I also set the TCP no delay option, which should help send messages as soon as possible (without waiting for a large enough message), after establishing a connection instead of just before.

+## 12/11/19
+Today I added a function to detect when a player wins.
+This is important to my project, since this does not really count as a game if the player cannot tell who wins.
+This function is called every time a player makes a move.
+It uses a bitset to keep track of the winnability of each way of winning (ie each row/column/z-row and each diagonal).

+I also added a way for the user to find out which key to press to move the cursor in any direction.
+This will greatly improve usability.

+I also wrote README.md and did some final code cleanup.